krleitch/WhatsTheHype/README.md

 ### Create Reddit Config

 - Place redditConfig.json in main folder
-- you can also you -c to specify anotherr config location
+- you can also use -c to specify another config location

 redditConfig.json
 ```